rohankatakam/csm_cerebrium/README.md

 - **test_phrase.py**: For testing the deployed Cerebrium API
 - **test_with_context.py**: For local testing with proper context handling

+## Implementation Details

+### Gemini Integration

+Our implementation makes several key modifications to integrate Gemini 2.0 Flash:

+1. **GeminiWrapper Class**: Mimics the interface of the Llama transformer for seamless integration
+2. **Custom Tokenization**: Implements a `GeminiTokenizer` class that interfaces with the Gemini API
+3. **Fallback Mechanism**: Gracefully handles API errors and falls back to standard models if needed
+4. **Deterministic Hashing**: Generates unique token IDs based on input text to ensure consistent tokenization

+### Testing Scripts

+- **test_deployed_gemini.py**: For testing the deployed Cerebrium API with Gemini
+- **test_gemini_csm.py**: For local testing of the Gemini integration
+- **test_with_context.py**: For local testing with proper context handling

 ## Best Practices

 1. **Test Locally First**: Always test changes locally before deploying to Cerebrium
 2. **Use Context When Possible**: The model works best with proper context
+3. **Set Proper Environment Variables**: Ensure all API keys and configuration settings are correct
-3. **Monitor Log Output**: Check for warnings about empty samples or retries
+4. **Monitor Log Output**: Check for warnings about API errors or retries
-4. **Verify Audio Quality**: Always verify the audio outputs match expectations
+5. **Verify Audio Quality**: Always verify the audio outputs match expectations
-5. **Track File Sizes**: Silent audio typically has a larger file size with repeating patterns

 ## Future Improvements

 - Streaming audio response for real-time applications
 - Better context handling for more natural conversational speech
-- Voice cloning capabilities
+- Voice cloning capabilities using Gemini's context handling
 - Fine-tuning for specialized domains
+- Integration with Gemini's multimodal capabilities for audio and text inputs